wences-sanchez/Knowledge-Base/pages/Jenkins Essential Training.md

 			- Run the pipeline
 			- Update the pipeline
 			- Compare the runtimes
-	- Put a cache inside the environment (instead of in )
+	- Put a cache inside the environment (instead of in /tmp, for example) boo